-Mark Humphrey is an internationally acclaimed, award-winning, multidisciplinary artist and philanthropist quoted as, “A talented polymath with genuine creative urgency.”
+Mark Humphrey is an internationally acclaimed, award-winning, multidisciplinary artist and philanthropist quoted as, “A talented polymath with excellent entrepreneurial skills and genuine creative urgency.”
 He is based in London and works globally.

 Humphrey was born in 1970 in Wiltshire and grew up in Berkshire.
 From 1988 to 1993, he studied fine art (Diploma) at Maidenhead Art College and interior architecture (BA Hons) at Middlesex University London.
 He founded Mark Humphrey Ltd in 2000.

-Humphrey is known as “a very creative and versatile artist.”
-His “prolific ideas” as “a new super-discipline of visual creativity” are “thought provoking and innovative.”
-Notable artworks include ‘Jutland Capsule’ 2016 dedicated by HRH The Duke of York, deployed by the Royal Navy at the protected wreckage site of HMS Invincible, in association with BAE Systems and part of the battle of Jutland Centenary group show at the National Maritime Museum, Greenwich; ‘Every One Remembered’ 2013-2014 statue commissioned by The Royal British Legion in collaboration with the Commonwealth War Graves Commission, unveiled in Trafalgar Square, with dedications by the First Minister of Wales and Lord Provost of Glasgow, Scotland; and ‘Poppy Appeal Sculptures’ 2013-2016 displayed throughout many CBRE and Land Securities UK shopping centres, as well as the Royal Armouries and Royal Air Force Museums.
+Humphrey is known for his “thought provoking and innovative” works.
+Notable examples include ‘Jutland Capsule’ 2016 dedicated by HRH The Duke of York, deployed by the Royal Navy at the protected wreckage site of HMS Invincible, in association with BAE Systems and part of the battle of Jutland Centenary group show at the National Maritime Museum, Greenwich; ‘Every One Remembered’ 2013-2014 statue commissioned by The Royal British Legion in collaboration with the Commonwealth War Graves Commission, unveiled in Trafalgar Square, with dedications by the First Minister of Wales and Lord Provost of Glasgow, Scotland; and ‘Poppy Appeal Sculptures’ 2013-2016 displayed throughout many CBRE and Land Securities UK shopping centres, as well as the Royal Armouries and Royal Air Force Museums.

 Humphrey has donated and sponsored a number of public artworks, such as ‘Forever’ 2014-2015 memorial for Royal Wootton Bassett Town Council and The British Armed Forces, dedicated by HRH The Princess Royal for the Iraq and Afghanistan conflicts; ‘Hanging On For Dear Life’ 2012 for Prostate Cancer UK previewed at 10 Downing Street; and ‘Beauty Of Partnerships’ 2008-2009 for Women For Women International.